-The strategies for losing weight are endless.
-A quick search for weight loss info will yield thousands of options, from fasting to fad diets to keto diet plans.
+A quick search for weight loss tips will yield thousands of options, from fasting to fad diets to keto diet plans.

-Long-term weight loss studies continuously find that most people are not able to maintain the diet that allowed them to lose weight.
+Long-term studies have found that most people struggle to stay on their diet and usually gain the weight back.
 This is true for every diet from keto to low-fat.

-In their recent review of the weight loss literature prominent diet researchers, Freedhoff and Hall, summed up one of the critical issues with dieting in this way:
+In their recent review of the weight loss literature, prominent diet researchers, Freedhoff and Hall, summed up one of the critical issues with dieting:

 “ … no diet has yet been shown to be uniformly easier to stick with than another in the long run.”